FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 ### Title

-Fenix Alliance S.A.S does not take title to returned items until the item arrives at the returns address destination.
+Alliance Business Holdings S.A.S does not take title to returned items until the item arrives at the returns address destination.
 At our discretion, a refund may be issued without requiring a return.
-In this situation, Fenix Alliance S.A.S does not take title to the refunded item.
+In this situation, Alliance Business Holdings S.A.S does not take title to the refunded item.

 ### Original Shipping Charges